livegnik/2way-design/2WAY High-Level Design.md

   "app_id": "2WAY, Contacts",
   "signing_key": "user_public_key",
   "degree": 2,
-  "vote": -1
+  "vote": 0
 }
 ```

+By setting the vote parameter to "0", the system will retrieve the latest versions of down-voted objects, allowing users to access data that others might have found less relevant or disagreed with.
+This functionality provides a comprehensive view of the data landscape within the 2WAY system, accommodating different perspectives and preferences.

-By including the "vote" parameter, users can filter objects based on their relevance and approval within the network.
-This flexibility ensures that users can access a wide range of data, tailored to their specific needs and preferences.
-The backend processes these queries by retrieving the relevant nodes from the Graph Manager, querying the database with the help of the Storage Manager, and returning the appropriate data to the frontend.
+Upon receiving these JSON documents, the Message Manager processes the request by first interacting with the Graph Manager to identify the relevant nodes within the Graph in RAM.
+It then uses the resulting record IDs to query data from the database with the help of the Storage Manager.
+The system ensures that the queried objects match the specified parameters, including object type, degree of separation, and vote status, before returning the data to the frontend.

+This approach to querying objects ensures that users can access the most relevant and up-to-date information by default, while still providing the flexibility to explore a broader range of data as needed.
+By supporting queries for both up-voted and down-voted objects, the 2WAY system offers a balanced and user-centric method for data retrieval, enhancing overall user experience and data discoverability.

 ### 2.5.5 Filtering Objects